Air Lease Corp.

 Lease revenue begins when aircraft arrive.
 Manufacturer delays are not a footnote here—they directly control how fast the leasing-heavy revenue engine can grow.

-signal from the street
+Signal from the street

-consensus target: $62.48
+Consensus target: $62.48

 That sits 2.6% below the current price.
 Put differently: analysts think the standalone case is worth less than the merger case.
 The market agrees, which is why the spread exists at all.